AdobeAtAdobe/kirby_docs/acpdr/end-user/markdown/acp_glossary/acp-glossary.md

 __Sample Data:__ Sample data is a preview of a data file, typically the first 100 rows, to provide a data scientist or engineer an idea of what schema and or data is in the data file.

 __Schema:__ Schema is a hierarchical organization of business data applied to a use case.
 On the Adobe Cloud Platform, customers have a choice between an Adobe standard schema such as Profile or ExperienceEvent or a custom schema defined by a customer.

+__Schema Descriptor:__ Additional schema related metadata that describes a behaviour that can be used by platform services to understand intended schema behavior such as the relationship between two schema.

 __Sensitive Data Labels:__ Sensitive data "S" labels are a type of data governance label used to categorize sensitive data such as geographic data.